 How to Know What You're Good At

 Everyone says it.
-Books, podcasts, career coaches, pastors — they all agree that knowing what you are good at is essential.
+Books, podcasts, career coaches, pastors — they all agree that knowing what you're good at is essential.

+The fish doesn't notice the water.
 Your greatest strengths feel effortless to you.
-Not because they are easy — but because you are wired for them.
-They are so natural that they are invisible.
+Not because they're easy — but because you're wired for them.
+They're so natural that they're invisible.

-The person who lights up a room does not think they are charismatic.
+The person who lights up a room doesn't think they're charismatic.
 They think everyone does that.
-The person who organizes chaos does not think they have a gift.
-They think it is obvious.
-The person who says the right thing at the right time does not think they are wise.
+The person who organizes chaos doesn't think they have a gift.
+They think it's obvious.
+The person who says the right thing at the right time doesn't think they're wise.
 They think anyone would have said it.

 Your gift is the thing you do that impresses other people but feels like nothing to you.

-Five Ways to Discover What You Are Good At
+Five Ways to Discover What You're Good At

 1. Ask Other People